-- The Ohana Dorm and Waikiki Paradise - Located in Waikiki, these dorms are run by Hawaii Student Housing, and are only for students.
+- Ohana Dorm and Waikiki Paradise - Located in Waikiki, these dorms are run by Hawaii Student Housing, and are only for students.
 They offer various types of fully furnished apartments (single, double, or triple occupancy).
 There is partial maid service, kitchenettes, air conditioning, laundry facilities, a swimming pool, and 24-hour administration and security staff on site.
 These dorms are just like regular student dormitories, exept that they are located in exciting Waikiki (near the beach!) and not on campus.

-- The Off-Campus Housing Referral Program website lists several good options.
+- Off-Campus Housing Referral Program - This website lists several good options.
 The Off-Campus Housing Referral Program website includes much useful information, including links to temporary housing, hostels and other off-campus options.
 Applications and/or reservations would need to be sent/made as soon as possible to insure a space when you arrive.
 Prices vary as do application procedures.
 (To access the listings at the yellow “Students” link, UH username and password required.)

-- International Student Placements provides homestays for international students.
+- International Student Placements - Provides homestays for international students.
 A variety of meal plans are available; monthly fees range from $650 to $950.

-- Rainbow Homestay LLC coordinates homestays and house shares for $675-$925 per month, plus an application fee.
+- Rainbow Homestay LLC - Coordinates homestays and house shares for $675-$925 per month, plus an application fee.

 - See a list of Other Off-Campus Accommodations in the Honolulu area.

 - Use housing search engines such as PadMapper, Craigslist, ApartmentList, PlaceOfMine, Lovely, Hotpads, RentHop, Rent.com, or Zillow.